glfw/glfw.github.io/faq.md

 ### 1.4 - What platforms are supported by GLFW?

-Currently, GLFW supports Windows (XP and later), OS X (10.7 Lion and later) and Unix-like operating systems with the X Window System, such as Linux, FreeBSD and Cygwin.
+Currently, GLFW supports Windows (XP and later), macOS (10.7 Lion and later) and Unix-like operating systems with the X Window System, such as Linux, FreeBSD and Cygwin.
 Support for Wayland and Mir is available but not yet feature complete.